Moving bees and apiary commodities

 Kangaroo Island is a declared reservation for the European honey bee subspecies Apis mellifera ligustica, commonly known as the Ligurian or Italian honey bee.

-To protect this unique species and its disease-free status, you can't move bee or bee commodities to Kangaroo Island.
+To protect this unique species and its disease-free status, you cannot move bees or apiary commodities – including commercially processed honey – to Kangaroo Island.

-You can take new and used apiary plant and equipment to Kangaroo island after appropriate treatment, provided you have a completed SA bee heath certificate signed by an SA Apiary Inspector.
+You can take new and used apiary plant and equipment to Kangaroo Island after appropriate treatment, provided you have a completed an SA apiary heath certificate ( ( PDF 313.4 KB ) signed by an SA Apiary Inspector.

 Apply to move bees and apiary equipment

-To apply to move bees and apiary equipment into SA:
+To apply to move bees and apiary equipment into SA, first read and understand:

-Penalties for offences against Section 33 of the Livestock Act 1997 can result in fines up to $20,000 or imprisonment for up to one year.
+Penalties for offences against Section 33 of the Livestock Act 1997 can result in fines up to $20,000.

 Moving bees and bee commodities to other states